ai-on-gke/website/site/content/docs/tutorials/ray-serve/index.md

 kubectl get pods
 ```

-You should see two pods: one Ray Head Pod and one Ray Worker Pod.
+You should see two pods: one Ray Head Pod and one Ray Worker Pod where Worker pods run the LLM and allow for scaling as the requests grow in volume and Head pod is used for management and should stay at a single replica.

 - Check the config map for the chat template: